-Physically located in Telford, Shropshire, Willow provides high quality specialist offerings for pregnancy, postnatal, motherhood and the peri- to post-menopause stage.
+Physically located in Telford, Shropshire and virtually located online, Willow provides high quality specialist offerings for pregnancy, postnatal, motherhood and the peri- to post-menopause stage.

 I fuse my range of skills in fitness and soft tissue therapy, and education in advanced pregnancy, postnatal and women's wellness to tailor all my treatments and classes to suit your specific needs, combining massage, nutrition, movement, and wellbeing.

 I run a number of packages designed to give you the specific advice and support you need to achieve your goals.
 Each programme has a specific focus but is entirely personalised to you.
 To get started, complete one of my screening forms and I'll be in touch via email with my no obligation advice and recommendations on what services will benefit you most.

 Group Fitness Classes